rkeerti/opera-cloud-identity-management-bootcamp/federatedokta.md

 5. Under General settings, enter a name for the application, for example **OCI-App**, and click **Done**.

-## Task 3 : Configure Provisioning and User Attribute Mappings in the Identity Provider (Okta)
+## 3. Configure Provisioning and User Attribute Mappings in the Identity Provider (Okta)

 1. In the newly created application page, click the **Sign On** tab.
 In Settings, click **Edit**.